nwamsley1/ThermoRawFileToParquetConverter/README.md

  Uses Thermo RawFileReader .NET Assemblies (NetStandard20 .dlls) found in https://github.com/thermofisherlsms/RawFileReader to convert Thermo '.raw' files to Apache '.parquet files'.
 Features parallel processing.
 Given a directory containing Thermo *.raw files, converts each to a .arrow or .parquet format in a specified output folder.
 Multi-threading is supported to convert many files in parallel.
-Typical conversion times are 1-2 minutes per *.raw file.
+Typical conversion times are 1-2 minutes per *.raw file on a single thread.

  The output files have the following fields with one entry per scan in the *.raw file.
  |Name                |Type                |Description                    |